Uninett/daas-apps/genomics/sparkcaller/README.md

 using the SparkCaller")

 ### Recommended Spark settings
-By default `spark.task.cpus` is set to one, which means that one core is allocated per task.
-This causes Spark to spawn many tasks on the same worker, which is not ideal when using the GATK tools.
-It is thus recommended to set `spark.task.cpus` so that each worker at most has four active tasks at a time.

 SparkCaller uses the driver when merging BAM and VCF files, it is thus also recommended to allocate up to 32 cores to the driver node.